How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 Animals That Live In The Desert

-Like animals living in Arctic Regions, any animal surviving in the harsh conditions of a warm and desert possess features and habits that not only help them to survive but thrive in these inhospitable areas.
+Like animals living in Arctic regions, any animal surviving in the harsh conditions of a warm desert possesses features and habits that not only help it to survive but also thrive in these inhospitable areas.

 To find out more about desert climate, you can read all about it in this article.